-Entrepreneur, Know Thyself
+Entrepreneur, Above All Else, Know Thyself

-After years of consulting with literally hundreds of prospective entrepreneurs. a pattern among successful business owners became obvious.
+After years of consulting with literally hundreds of prospective entrepreneurs, a pattern among successful business owners became obvious.
 Those who did well had a personal identity with their venture.
 That insight led to the developed of a system to help people understand their entrepreneurial selves.

 Life as an Entrepreneur is a Different Lifestyle Altogether